SilviadelPiano/University-Projects/README.md

 This project was developed with Marie Piquet and Svenja Jedhoff.

-In this exam, we applied network medicine techniques to study cancer neoplasms.
-This is the abstract of the work we did: it summarizes quite well the objective of this project and the tools used:
+In this project, we applied network medicine techniques to study stomach neoplasms.
+This is the abstract of the report we wrote: it summarizes quite well the objective of this work and the tools used:

 *Stomach neoplasms are nowadays, together with other cancers, still one of the major causes of death worldwide.
 Due to this reason, the objective of this study is to identify genes that may be connected to this family of cancers,